 By Patti Hutchison

 1 Ann had been trying different ways to study since she had talked to Mr. Ellis in the learning center last week.
 Already she was feeling better about school.
-She had even gotten some A's on her quizzes!
-Listening to the books on tape had really helped her.
+She had even gotten an A on some of her quizzes!
+Listening to audiobooks had really helped her.
 She decided to go back and see if Mr. Ellis had any more tips for her.

 2 "Hello, Ann," Mr. Ellis greeted her.
 "How are you doing?"

 3 "I'm doing great!"
 Ann exclaimed.
 "I've been trying some of those study tricks you showed me for my auditory learning style.
 They really work!
 I've even gotten some A's on my reading quizzes.
 I was wondering if you could tell me some more things I can do."

 4 "Sure, I have lots of tips for auditory learners," Mr. Ellis told Ann.
 "Come with me."